Scorecard Research Beacon

 Linda Baker, an interior designer and the owner of Baker Design Group, knows that well.
 She spends much of her year focused on Christmas, planning the holiday designs for her firm's commercial and residential clients.

 "Christmas never totally stops for us.
-It’s pretty much year-round," she said.
+It’s pretty much year-round," she told "GMA."
 "I do it because I love Christmas."

-Baker and her daughter, Heather Mattox, the firm's director of business, see firsthand the delight their work brings to people.
+Baker and her daughter, Heather Mattox, the firm's director of business, both said they see firsthand the delight their work brings to people.

 "I’ve never had a client that doesn’t just love it," said Baker.
 "We get emails and texts all through Christmas saying, 'Thank you, we’re loving it, it’s beautiful.'"